Alderweireld has Tottenham future, insists Pochettino

 Toby Alderweireld still has a future at Tottenham despite falling out of favour this season, says manager Mauricio Pochettino.

-Belgium defender Alderweireld has not appeared in the Premier League since October due to a hamstring injury, and after his return to health he's been left out of Spurs' last two matchday squads.
+Belgium defender Alderweireld has not appeared in the Premier League since October and has been left out of Spurs' last two matchday squads.

+READ MORE: Future of Napoli star Amadou Diawara unclear as Tottenham get mixed messages

+READ MORE: Kane still confident of catching Salah in Golden Boot race

 He could win a recall for Saturday's home clash with Manchester City after left-back Danny Rose was ruled out with a calf problem.